BIOS3010/Module-10-HTS/00-Get_started.md

 # Initialize conda (need only do once)
 conda init bash

+# Then you need to log out and back in again

 # Create a new environment that will hold software specific for this module
 conda create --name Module10
 conda activate Module10